gtrteimo/UEB16VocableTrainer/README.md

       - Create mockups with Balsamiq.

       - The data is saved using HsqlDB, the access routines are supplied.

 ## Installation

-    Installation in Eclipse Oxygen:
+    Installing the Code in Eclipse Oxygen:

-        - Clone the repository to your GitHub-Desktopapp
+        - Clone the repository to your GitHub Desktop

-        - In Eclipse go to 'File'
+        - In Eclipse go to 'File' then click on 'Open Projects from File System...'

+        - Click 'Directory...' in the Window that opens up und select the cloned repository and press 'OK'

+        - Then press 'Finish' and you should see the project in your 'Package Explorer'

+        - Before you can start the code you still need to add the 'resources' folder to the 'Build Path'

+        - Just right click the 'resources' folder select 'Build Path' and then press 'Use as Source Folder'

+        - You should now be able to start the programm by going into /src/net.tfobz.vocabletrainer.main/VocableTrainerMain and pressing CRL + F11